 Competition horses must be fully prepared for the shows.
 This doesn’t only involve the preparation of the correct equipment, care and the application of protective bandages for transport but also ensuring that the horses have been properly vaccinated.
 In addition, a lot of administrative and organizational tasks are involved in preparing for competitions.
 For example, passports must be taken care of as well as flight schedules, a truck must be available, hotels must be booked and the competition entries must be completely arranged.

 Proper organisation and administration are the beating heart of the horse companies in this business.
-After all, the administrative tasks not only include the medical follow-up and record keeping, but also feeding, training and competition scheduling, specific care and financial management are part of the daily job.
+After all, the administrative tasks not only include the medical follow-up and record keeping, but also feeding, training and competition scheduling.
+The health of the horse is even an important are to record to help evaluate their performance.
 Certainly, this last one is not to be underestimated if you have a stable with many owners or even horses who are co-owned.
 The financial follow-up consists of invoicing, managing all kind of expenditures as feeding, maintenance, general and competition expenditures and so on.
 At the end is proper collaboration and efficient communication of this crucial information to internal employees, farrier, vet, owners and customers and suppliers is therefore extremely important for a good stable management.

 Now, in an era of innovation and technological progress, smooth communication about stable management is not a stumbling block.
 You can simplify your stable management through digitalization and thus work more efficiently.
 For example, stable management software can help you coordinate and communicate all activities in and around the stables.
 This means that you can collect and manage all information regarding the health, nutrition and training of your horses in one place.
 Moreover, you always keep a clear overview of all costs, invoices, media and you can analyze and report your data.